LucidtechAI/cradl-integrations/PowerAutomate/Readme.md

 JPEG, PNG, PDF, WEBP and TIFF.

-### How many models do I need?
+### How many `Agents` do I need?

 One per _document process_.
-For example, if you want to automate an expense approval process where you process receipts, invoices and airline tickets, we recommend using one model even if you process multiple document types with different layouts.
+For example, if you want to automate an expense approval process where you process receipts, invoices and airline tickets, we recommend using one `Agent` even if you process multiple document types with different layouts.

 ### Where is my data stored?